syncfusion-content/wpf-docs/wpf/PropertyGrid/CustomEditor-support.md

 3. Now expand the PropertyGrid treeview item in the Sample Browser.
 4. Choose any one of the samples listed under it to launch.

-### Adding CustomEditor through EditorAttribute
+## Adding CustomEditor through EditorAttribute

-Based on the type of property or name of the property and the custom editor specified in the Editor attribute, Editor of the property will be applied in the PropertyGrid.
+You can apply a custom editor based on the propert's Name or Type using `EditorAttribute`.
 The following code illustrate, how the custom ImageViewer is applied to the Image property of the Person class.

 {% tabs %}